 There has been a total of 18 players born on this date who have played in at least one NHL game.

-The first was Tommy Smith, who is also the lone member of the Hockey Hall of Fame in this group.
+The first was Tommy Smith, the lone member of the Hockey Hall of Fame in this group.
 Smith, born on Sept.
 27, 1886, only played in 10 NHL games for the Quebec Bulldogs in 1920, picking up one assist.
 His playing career spanned between 1905 and 1920.
-He won two Stanley Cups; first with the Ottawa “Silver Seven” in 1906 and again with the Bulldogs in 1913.
+He won two Stanley Cups, first with the Ottawa “Silver Seven” in 1906 and again with the Bulldogs in 1913.

-The most recent NHL debut was made by Columbus Blue Jackets’ defenseman Ryan Murray, who is turning 27 today, in 2014.
-He has since played in 347 games for the club, scoring 15 goals and 110 points.
+The most recent NHL debut was made by Edmonton Oilers defenseman Ryan Murray, who is turning 29 today.
+He debuted with the Columbus Blue Jackets in 2014 and has since played 432 games, scoring 15 goals and 128 points.

-St. Louis Blues’ defenseman Jay Bouwmeester, born on this date in 1983, has played in the most games with 1,240.
-It is uncertain if he has played in his final NHL game after a scary incident this past February.
+Former St. Louis Blues defenseman Jay Bouwmeester, born on this date in 1983, has played the most games with 1,240.
+He retired in January of 2021 after a scary incident the previous February.